AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 ## Overview {#overview}

 Adobe Campaign Managed Services provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.
+[Get Started with Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/start/get-started.html)

 Use Campaign to:
 * Drive personalization and engagement through a single accessible view of the customer,
 * Integrate email, mobile, online and offline channels into the customer journey,
 * Automate the delivery of meaningful and timely messages and offers.

-For more information, see [Get Started with Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/start/get-started.html).

 <!--## Use cases {#use-cases}